Roshan Lal Anand: Early life

 Roshan Lal Anand was born on 19 January 1924 in Punjab Province, British India.

-He is the longest-serving Director of Netaji Subhas National Institute of Sports (NIS) till date.
-He was appointed as NIS Director on 4 July 1970 and served in this position for 16 years until his superannuation on 30 November 1986.
+Anand is the longest-serving Director of Netaji Subhas National Institute of Sports (NIS) to date.
+He was appointed NIS Director on 4 July 1970 and served in this position for 16 years until his superannuation on 30 November 1986.

 Sports administration

 Asian Handball Federation

 On 26 November 2000, Dr. Anand was elected as Secretary General of Asian Handball Federation, when he succeeded Pakistani sports administrator Syed Abul Hassan.
 He served in this position for 13 years until 25 October 2013, when he was succeeded by Muhammad Shafiq.

 Indian Olympic Association

 Anand was elected as Secretary General of Indian Olympic Association from 1986 – 1987.
 He was also elected as Vice-President of the Indian Olympic Association after 1987.

 Handball Federation of India

 Anand was one of the founder members of Handball Federation of India (HFI) and was elected as HFI President in 1985 and served in the position till 2010 when he selflessly did not file nomination for the position due to his age.
 He is the longest serving HFI President to date.
-He was appointed as Life-President of Handball Federation of India (HFI) for his lifetime services to HFI and for development of handball upon completion of his term as president in 2010 and will hold this position till his last breath.
+He was appointed Life-President of Handball Federation of India (HFI) for his lifetime services to HFI and for development of handball upon completion of his term as president in 2010 and held this position till his last breath.